mariorod98/ObsidianVault/🌱 Seedbox/UE4 Collisions.md

 - No collision: Doesn't detect any collisions.
 It is the most efficient.
 - Query only: Only detects raycast, sweep and overlap.
 Does not detect hit events.
 - Physics only: Only detects hit events.
-- Collision enabled: raycast, overlap y hit.
+- Collision enabled: detects raycast, overlap y hit.

 ### Collision presets
 The collision presets are a set of predefined responses that can be selected for a specific actor or class.
 There are several basic collision presets, but the user can specify custom presets in the Project Settings.
 The default collision presets are: